ezpaarse-project/ezpaarse-libs/ezpaarse/bower_components/angular-socket-io/README.md

 ### `socket.removeListener`
 Takes an event name and callback.
 Works just like the method of the same name from Socket.IO.

+### `socket.removeAllListeners`
+Takes an event name.
+Works just like the method of the same name from Socket.IO.

 ### `socket.emit`